ShaokangJiang/energy/README.md

 - idx is not required but recommended

-- This generation might be good enough as this is not the real case
+- This generation code might be good enough as this is not the real case
 - header: idx,wind_value,wind_count,light_value,light_count,wave_value,wave_count,current_value,current_count

-Use java code below to generate fake optimization data:
+Use java code below to generate fake optimization data(to be used in start page):

 ```java
   public static void main(String[] args) throws IOException {